hgiasac/blog-builder/pages/posts/2021-01-01-TimescaleDB_2.0_with_Hasura_Part_2:_Multi_node.md

 | public | conditions | postgres | 1 | 2 | f | t | 1 | {timescaledb-data1,timescaledb-data2} | |

 You may notice in `is_distributed` column that represent whether this hypertable is distributed or not.
 On data nodes, this column is `false` or non-distributed.
 That means if the hypertable is detached, it can work as normal hypertable.

-In contrast, if you have existed hypertable from Timescale 1.x, and want to convert it to distributed hypertable, it is possible.
-You can register the existing server as data node, then attach the hypertable.

 ## Work with data